9 myths and truths about food

 “The diabetic should not drink alcoholic beverages because alcohol can unbalance blood sugar levels, changing the effects of insulin and oral medications, which can cause hyper or hypoglycemia (a dizzying drop in blood sugar levels)”, says the nutritionist .

 “The diabetic patient can consume sweets in small amounts, when associated with a healthy diet and lifestyle.
-Sweets cannot become an everyday food and care must be taken with the quality of the chosen dessert, preferably low in fat”, recommends the expert.
+Sweets cannot become an everyday food and care must be taken with the quality of the chosen dessert, preferably a poor one in fat”, recommends the specialist.

 7 – Can healthy eating prevent diabetes?
 Truth!